-We can use tags to link these separate but similar lists together, and then take a variety of actions across them.
-This article covers how to setup List Tagging, while providing examples of the actions you can take once you have tagged your lists.
+You can use tags to link separate-but-similar lists together, and then take a variety of actions across them.

 Sending an Email Across Multiple Lists Using Tags

-Using list tags allows you to create lists with very specific segmentation, while still maintaining your ability to interact with those segments in aggregate--ultimately granting you increased control over your communications with your contacts.
-Let’s return to our example at the beginning of the article and explain how list tagging can help with the emails being sent to our event leads.
+Using list tags allows you to create lists with very specific segmentation, while still maintaining your ability to interact with those segments in aggregate.
+Ultimately, this grants you increased control over communications with your contacts.

-Our event strategy has visited the following locations: Boston, Chicago, and San Diego.
-Each of the locations has their own dedicated list in the application.
-Email messaging in regards to venue location, dates, as well as travel plans will differ for each list, requiring a unique email.
-However, our marketing team may want to send a link to a survey to all event participants, asking general questions about what could be done to improve events moving forward.
-We can use tags to send the survey email to all of our lists that have the tag “event” at one time.
+However, a marketing team may want to send a link to a survey to all event participants, asking general questions about what could be done to improve events moving forward.
+You can use tags to send the survey email to all of lists that have the event tag at one time.

 To send an email to multiple lists while using the same tag, do the following:

 The email will then be scheduled to be sent to all members of the lists with the selected tag.

 List tags can also be leveraged for both tasks and workflows.

 For workflows, list actions can be set to either: